sokolovdp/20_mood/README.md

-# Site of the Zen of Python
+# Site of the Jokes

-At each visit site shows one of 19th Zen of Python statements with random background.
-You can see it here: [Zen of Python](https://sokolovdp.github.io)
+At each visit site randomly shows one phrase and image as background from json array You can see it here: [Fun site model](https://sokolovdp.github.io)

 # Project Goals